mstubna/mountaintrackapps/source/content/index.md

     <div class="small-12 medium-7 columns">
       <h5>Responsive full-featured calendar with event editing</h5>
       <p>
-        A recent project involved creating a web app where admin users could create, edit, and save workshop events to an interactive calendar, and other users could register for those events from the same calendar.
-The calendar needed to work well on mobile devices and so was built using responsive design to be able to adapt to any size device.
+        A recent project involved creating a responsive web app where admin users could create, edit, and save workshop events to an interactive calendar, and other users could register for those events from the same calendar.
       </p>
       <p>
         The user interface code is [open sourced here](https://github.com/mstubna/workshop_manager).